Point of Sale

 When you see an experienced chef plating an exquisite artwork onto a plate, it’s understandable if you feel overwhelmed at the idea of trying to do the same at your restaurant.
 But if you break it down, there are a few key skills, techniques, and general principles which make the whole world of food presentation and styling less daunting.

-Here are five key considerations to keep in mind when you’re preparing to plate a dish.
+Aside from restaurant portion size, here are five key considerations to keep in mind when you’re preparing to plate a dish.

 Food naturally tells us when it’s fresh, ripe, and ready to eat with its vibrancy.
 We can use this natural trait to our advantage by using vibrant colors, blocks of color, or color contrasts to make a plate more appealing and interesting.